ballyhouraobservatory/ballyhouraobservatory.github.io/_posts/2019-09-25-Aug-Sept-2019-observations.markdown

 ### SS Cyg

-All observations were centred around a variable star called SS Cyg.
+All observations were centred around a cataclysmic variable star called SS Cyg.
 We monitored the star every clear night to complement NASA's TESS space telescope observation run ([AAVSO alert 673](https://www.aavso.org/aavso-alert-notice-673)).

 The light curve below from AAVSO shows SS Cyg's activity for August and September.
 A total of 95 observers contributed to this light curve.
 Our data is marked with orange crosses.
 ![ss cyg](/assets/images/aug-sep-2019/SS-Cyg-aug-sep.png)